Approaching human 3D shape perception with neurally mappable models: Discussion

-The current work aimed to solve the challenge of training DNNs with human-aligned 3D representations and identifying what supports such learning within 3D and multi-view DNNs.
-Our work succeeded in addressing a primary gap between the visual ability of humans and DNNs and showing that existing architectures can represent 3D shape provided they are exposed to multiple viewpoints of objects during training and are trained with the right learning objective.
+We aimed to solve the challenge of training DNNs with human-aligned 3D representations and identifying what supports such learning within 3D and multi-view DNNs.
+Our work succeeded in addressing a primary gap between the visual ability of humans and DNNs.
 However, this does not mean the current results are evidence that the 3D models presented here are necessarily what humans are doing to compute the 3D shape of objects.
 Several aspects of our models are clearly not biologically plausible.
 Next, we will outline these shortcomings, focusing on the graphics techniques used to support analysis-by-synthesis in 3D-LFNs and the learning procedures used to train the models, which highlight the next challenges for modeling human 3D shape perception in a more biologically plausible fashion.

 3D-LFNs are DNN analysis-by-synthesis models that regress 3D shape latents from a CNN, map the latents to the 3D field space, then use a series of graphics techniques to render an image of the represented object from a viewpoint specified by a provided ground-truth camera matrix.
 The graphics techniques—casting rays through an image-plane to render an RGB image of the depicted object—are implemented using standard graphics tools that have to date not been implemented in artificial neural networks or shown to be implemented by biological neurons.
 These techniques are one engineering solution to compute the 3D multi-view loss in an analysis-by-synthesis model.
-The key aspect of analysis-by-synthesis is the ability to re-synthesize (render) the represented information.
-In 3D-LFNs, the rendered output is then to what the ground-truth image should look like to compute a MSE loss that is then backpropogated to update model weights during training.
 We are not proposing that the brain is using computer graphics techniques such as rendering and casting rays (or backpropogation for that matter) to learn 3D representations; this is simply one avenue to enforce 3D representations in models to produce human-aligned 3D shape judgements.
 An important direction for future research is to identify novel learning objectives that support 3D learning, perhaps via analysis-by-synthesis techniques, that can be implemented on neurons without needing standard graphics tools.